Voyz/ibind/docs/websocket/core-concepts/sinks.md

 sink.on(events.MarketData, on_market_data)
 ```

 By default, callbacks are invoked in sequence they're received, from a dedicated event propagation `async_sink_thread`.
 This is to ensure that a slow callback will not delay the runtime and lifecycle management functionalities of the client.
+See [Threading Model](./threading-model.md) for details on execution contexts.
 If you'd like to receive events directly from the runtime thread instead, pass, `synchronous_output_events=True` to the Websocket client constructor.

 Exceptions raised inside callbacks are caught and logged but do not propagate - a failing callback will not prevent remaining callbacks from being invoked.